soulseekerr/algolab/README.md

  - use of median of three partitioning:
   - picks the median of first, middle, and last elements as pivot.
   - great at avoiding bad pivot choices on already sorted / reversed inputs.
   - often used in std::sort, especially combined with Introsort.

-**Custom HashSet Implementation**
-A thread-safe HashSet<T> implementation in Modern C++ with support for:
-- Custom hash functions (default: Thomas Wang’s 64-bit hash)
-- Dynamic resizing using prime number growth strategy
-- Collision resolution using separate chaining (linked list)
-- Thread-safety using std::shared_mutex (readers/writer lock)
-- Performance benchmark vs std::unordered_set

-Features
-- Templated API: Works with any type (default requires T to be integral unless custom hash provided)
-- Resize Strategy: Uses increasing primes to reduce clustering
-- Thread-Safe: insert, search, remove protected via shared/exclusive locks
-- Benchmark Tests: Compare against STL's unordered_set with MarketQuote objects

 - 🔍 **Extensive Test Coverage**
   - Empty vectors